storacha/piri/docs/guides/piri-server.md

 The configuration file made by `piri init` has all the settings to run your node.
 To learn more about each setting, see the [Configuration Reference](../setup/configuration.md).

-## Monitoring and Logs

-Piri writes detailed logs about what it's doing.
-Check the logs to make sure:
-- Connection to Lotus node works
-- Proof set operations work
-- UCAN authentication works
-- Data uploads are being handled
-- Proofs are being created and sent

 ## Troubleshooting

 If you have problems, the Storacha team can help you in the [Storacha Discord server](https://discord.gg/pqa6Dn6RnP).